cplmakerlab/cplmakerlab.github.io/_guides/how-to-make-a-wood-carving-with-a-cnc-mill.md

 ---
-title: How to make a wood carving with a CNC  mill
+title: How to Make a Wood Carving with a CNC  Mill
 categories:
   - CNC Mill
 tags: